die-tageszeitung/water-data/README.md

     https://stats.oecd.org/FileView2.aspx?IDFile=ed94e89a-e81e-4718-ac69-2a51f5429657 crs2018.zip
     https://stats.oecd.org/FileView2.aspx?IDFile=2ae42512-f006-4fd0-92ed-b636f6c2583d crs2019.zip

-The 19 zip-files are about 513MB in total.
-That are about 3GB raw-csv-data resp. about 4.1 million entries.
+The 19 zip-files are about 513MB in total - at the time of download the last update was from 05.Nov 2020.
+They are about 3GB raw-csv-data resp. about 4.1 million entries.
 The data is encoded in iso8859_15, the columns are seperated by "|" and quoted by '"'.

 In this analyse only a part of the provided attributes are used: